 The Graduate School requires satisfaction of a residency requirement.
 This involves completing at least 8 graduate credits in 2 consecutive semesters or 6 graduate credits in 3 consecutive semesters (including summer sessions) while in full doctoral status at UWM.
 In addition, at least half of the graduate credits required for the Ph.D. must be earned at UWM.

 A working knowledge of computer programming, statistics, numerical methods, or GIS appropriate to the student’s field of study is required.
 Standards for this requirement will be established by the student’s Doctoral Committee.
 Undergraduate courses taken to meet this requirement do not apply to the course requirements for the Ph.D.

 The membership of the Doctoral Committee will be established in the student’s first semester.
-The Committee must consist of the following: the doctoral student’s advisor as chair (or co-advisors as co-chairs); at least three additional graduate faculty members from the Geosciences Department; and at least one member from outside the student’s fields of specialization.
+The Committee must consist of the following: the doctoral student’s advisor as chair (or co-advisors as co-chairs) and least three additional graduate faculty, one of whom may be external to UWM.
 The student is required to arrange a meeting with the Doctoral Committee at least once each year.